How does NSW CTP work?

 For light vehicles, NSW CTP can generally be purchased for six or twelve months, however there are a few things to consider:

 - The period of CTP insurance must match the period of registration

 - The six month registration option is not available if you are registering a vehicle for the first time, transferring a vehicle from interstate, transferring ownership or re-registering a vehicle after the registration has been cancelled.

 - Registration is cancelled if registration is not renewed within three months of expiry.

-Your greenslip insurer will notify Roads & Maritime Services (RMS) electronically that you have purchased your CTP green slip, even if you are registering the car for the first time.
+Your greenslip insurer will notify Roads and Maritime Services (RMS) electronically that you have purchased your CTP green slip, even if you are registering the car for the first time.
 You no longer need to present a hard copy green slip receipt.

 Before you can register your vehicle in NSW you will be required to purchase a CTP green slip.
-You may also be required to arrange a safety and identity check for your vehicle.
+You may also be required to arrange a safety and identity inspection for your vehicle.

-A vehicle safety check is known as an eSafety Check.
-A more thorough safety and identity check is known as a Blue Slip.
+A vehicle safety inspection is known as a safety check.
+A more thorough safety and identity inspection is known as a blue slip.

-Authorised inspection stations will transmit the eSafety Check electronically to the RMS.
+Authorised inspection stations will transmit the safety check electronically to the RMS.

 - A blue slip is required for vehicles being transferred from interstate or being re-registered after the registration has been cancelled.

-You can renew your registration in person, by phone or online through the RMS.
+You can renew your registration in person, by phone or online through Service NSW.